Taliban approach Kabul's outskirts, attack north Afghan city

 In the video, an unnamed insurgent said all employees were present and would broadcast news, political analysis and recitations of the Quran, the Islamic holy book.
 It appears the station will no longer play music.
 It was not clear if the Taliban had purged the previous employees or allowed them to return to work.

-The Taliban have used mobile radio stations over the years, but have not operated a station inside a major city since they ruled the country from 1996-2001.
+The Taliban have used mobile radio stations over the years but have not operated a station inside a major city since they ruled the country from 1996 to 2001.
 At that time, they also ran a station called Voice of Sharia out of Kandahar, the birthplace of the group.
 Music was banned.

 The U.S. invaded shortly after the Sept.
 11 attacks, which al-Qaida planned and carried out while being sheltered by Taliban.
 After rapidly ousting the Taliban, the U.S. shifted toward nation-building, hoping to create a modern Afghan state after decades of war and unrest.